viamrobotics/docs/docs/components/input-controller/_index.md

     # Get the list of Controls on the controller.
     controls = await controller.get_controls()

-    # Register the function print_start_time to fire when "BUTTON_START" has the event "ButtonPress" occur.
+    # If the "BUTTON_START" Control is found, register the function print_start_time to fire when "BUTTON_START" has the event "ButtonPress" occur.
     if Control.BUTTON_START in controls:
         controller.register_control_callback(Control.BUTTON_START, [EventType.BUTTON_PRESS], print_start_time)
     else: